PiyushChanda/GCP_Notes/README.md

 Autoscaling - Pretty easy.
 Just spin up an instance when the pods become slow to respond.
 Drop instances once the pods are no longer needed. - Cluster Autoscaler

+Pod is a virtual thing - Just remember pod can have a whole website backend in it.
+It might have a mysql container and and worpress container.
+In total they create a backbone of a website

+A node instance can have multiple pods, and the master kubernetes manages these pods accross the cluster of node instances.